Wodan58/Moy/README.md

 Changes
 -------

-Echo of input to output is not supported.
-Error messages are limited to "syntax error".
+Some builtins are not supported.
+Some other ones have been added.

 Installation
 ------------